 Saying "I do" outdoors?
-Then you'll definitely be getting down and dirty on your wedding day in more ways than one!
-For now, let's just focus on the whole protecting your dress part though.
-While there's no surefire way to keep the bottom of your wedding gown squeaky clean, you can prevent totally trashing your dress by putting these expert-endorsed tips into practice.
+Then you'll definitely be getting down and dirty on your wedding day in more ways than one.
+No bride-to-be wants a muddy wedding gown.
+You can, however, avoid ruining your dress by putting these expert tips to use.